 Reinforcement learning can be applied to a wide variety of problems.
 Problem domains for reinforcement learning are classified in a number of ways.
 First, problems are classified based on the state information that is available to the agent.
 If the agent always sees complete information about the current state of the world the problem the domain is classified as having observable states.
 If some information about the current state of the world is hidden from the agent then the problem is called partially observable.
 For example, chess is a game with completely observable states, while bridge or poker are domains with partially observable states.
 The four problems presented in this thesis have completely observable states.

 Another important characteristic of a problem domain is whether the information about the current state that is available to the agent contains all the information that is relevant to predicting the future.
 This is referred to as the Markov property and can be stated in probabilistic terms as the future is independent of the past given the present.
 All problems in this thesis have the Markov property.
 An example of a problem domain that does not have the Markov property is blackjack with a finite deck of cards.
 The state may only contain information about the cards currently in play, but the complete history of cards played from the finite deck is relevant to predicting the probabilities of future cards.
 Craps is an example of a game that does have the Markov property, as the probabilities in each new game do not depend on prior results.

+In general, the agent in a reinforcement learning problem starts with no information about the world it is in, other than the actions it can choose from.
+It simply takes an action from the current state and observes the next state that results from that action.
+The agent’s only information about how the world works is gathered through its interactions with the problem domain and observing the transitions between states.
+This is true for the first three problems in this thesis.
+In the last problem, the agent is learning to play a board game through self-play.
+The agent does know how the game works.
+It is programmed in advance to be able to determine the next state in the game for each of its possible moves from the current state.
+It is also programmed with the knowledge of which moves are legal from the current board position.
+This approach is common when reinforcement learning is applied to board games.

 This brief introduction to reinforcement learning is intended to give a high level view to readers unfamiliar with the topic.
 A great source for learning more about reinforcement learning is a textbook by Sutton and Barto (Sutton & Barto, 1998).

-Parallel programming on the GPU using the CUDA FrameworkFigure 3 (NVIDIA Corporation, 2010)
+Parallel programming on the GPU using the CUDA Framework

-Parallel programming using GPUs is on the rise, thanks to the combined influences of the leveling off of CPU frequency improvements and the increasing power of GPUs.
-Figure 3, from the NVIDIA CUDA Programming Guide (NVIDIA Corporation, 2010), illustrates the rapid increase in GPU speed compared to CPUs.
+Parallel programming using GPUs is on the rise, thanks to the combined influences of the leveling off of CPU frequency improvements, the increasing power of GPUs, and the wide availability of CUDA-capable GPUs , from the NVIDIA CUDA Programming Guide (NVIDIA Corporation, 2010), illustrates the rapid increase in GPU speed compared to CPUs.
 The NVIDIA Corporation has developed the CUDA programming framework to facilitate the use of NVIDIA GPUs for general purpose computing.
 The framework allows a programmer to write programs in C/C++ that run on the CPU in a normal way and call massively parallel portions of code that run on the GPU.
 The programmer is responsible for moving data to and from the GPU and calling into the GPU code, which is referred to as a kernel.